 Speaking of which, you should always pay attention to your background as the colors and shapes can greatly affect the strength of your image.
 While you may be limited to a certain location, nothing is stopping you from exploring your surroundings.
 Spend a bit of time looking around and choose the best vantage point for your intentions.

 Working on the macro level has a unique set of rules, especially on focusing correctly.
-Please read the manual focusing section of my macro photography article by clicking here – this will help to get you familiar with working in macro.
+Please read the manual focusing section of my macro photography article by clicking here – this will help to get you familiar with working in a macro.

 Replicating Mist and Water Droplets